daiphuongngo/Eden-Hotels-Resorts-Group-Sales-Incentive-Plan-Revenue-Management-Analysis-Alteryx-Java-Excel-SQL/README.md

 The system must do the following:

-1-	A warm welcoming message will show “Welcome in Eden Hotels & Resorts” when the program begins and ask the user to input the monthly target revenue for each Sales person in the S&M department
+### A-	A warm welcoming message will show “Welcome in Eden Hotels & Resorts” when the program begins and ask the user to input the monthly target revenue for each Sales person in the S&M department

-2-	The password must be asked to input satisfy the following rules:
+### B-	The password must be asked to input satisfy the following rules:

 •	Not be less than 12 characters.
 •	Contain at least 3 upper-case letter.
 •	Contain only 3 or 4 numbers.